9dots/9dots.io-pages/Os7tKXc.md

 2. What sort of product do you need?
 What would be a helpful product for your community?

+3. Students will write down potential problems on their handout as they discuss these questions.

 ## Define

-Students will generate a problem definition based on an issue that they think can be solved by creating a product using littleBits.
+Students will generate a problem definition based on an issue that they think can be solved by creating a product using littleBits and write it on the handout.

 ## Ideate
 Using the problem statement that they have just definded, students will generate ideas for products that they could create using littleBits.